jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Martial arts is a great example.

 Karate, kickboxing, taekwondo, sambo, wrestling, aikido, jiu-jitsu, judo, and boxing are our most popular martial arts.
-Each teaches unique techniques like wrist locks or body punches for self-defence.
-To practice their skills each martial art creates rules that say only their techniques are allowed; there's no kicking in a boxing match, for example.
+Each teaches unique self-defence techniques like wrist locks or body punches.
+Each martial art creates rules that say only their techniques are allowed; there's no kicking in a boxing match, for example.

 The world's martial arts co-existed for many years.
 Inside the disciplines, teachers happily taught their techniques to the next generation, practioners would train almost every day, and the best students would compete in tournaments, get scholarships, and strive to become world champions.
 The rules, history, and ethics of a discipline created a unique fighting philosophy that was kept lively by everyone congregating around experts, debates, and the latest news.